MicrosoftDocs/edge-developer/microsoft-edge/puppeteer/index.md

 ---
 # Puppeteer overview

-The [Puppeteer](https://pptr.dev) library provides a high-level API to control Microsoft Edge using the [DevTools Protocol](https://chromedevtools.github.io/devtools-protocol).
+The [Puppeteer](https://pptr.dev) library provides a high-level API to control Chromium-based browsers, including Microsoft Edge, by using the [DevTools Protocol](https://chromedevtools.github.io/devtools-protocol).

 Puppeteer launches [headless browsers](https://en.wikipedia.org/wiki/Headless_browser) by default.
 Headless browsers don't display a user interface (UI), so you must use the command line.
 You can also configure Puppeteer to run full (non-headless) Microsoft Edge.